Winthrop Beach

 Winthrop Beach is the main beach of Winthrop, Massachusetts.
-It is located along Winthrop Shore Drive, spanning the roadway.
+It extends for approximately 1 mile along Winthrop Shore Drive.
 The beach begins off Crest Avenue at an area known as the "Green Bars", named for the green railings along the seawall.
 The beach ends at the base of Water Tower Hill.
 The ocean has five wave breakers known as the "Five Sisters" offshore to protect nearby neighborhoods from the large swells that occur during storms.

 Winthrop Beach is open year round to the public from dawn to dusk, and lifeguards are on duty from late June to early September.

 History

-Between the mid-1600s and late 1800s, the beach was used almost entirely for utilitarian purposes, including clam digging, and lobster fishing.
-Even the kelp from the rocks was harvested and used as fertilizer.
+Between the mid-1600s and late 1800s, the beach was used for utilitarian purposes, including clam digging, and lobster fishing.
+Kelp from the rocks was harvested and used as fertilizer.
 By the 1890s, the Winthrop Branch of the Boston, Revere Beach and Lynn Railroad commuter rail was extended all the way to Winthrop Beach.
-Thanks to the arrival of public transportation, the town's flagship beach became popular with city-dwellers from Boston and beyond.
+Thanks to the arrival of public transportation, the town's beach became popular with city-dwellers from Boston and beyond.
 The Commonwealth of Massachusetts purchased the Winthrop Shore Reservation area in 1900.
 Unlike nearby Revere Beach in Revere, Winthrop Beach did not develop a boardwalk or extensive commercial district of its own.